CompTIA Certification Guide

 Overview of the CompTIA certification program

 CompTIA is one of the most well-known vendor-neutral certification programs in the IT sector.
-CompTIA has issued more than two million A+ certificates since 1993.
+CompTIA has issued more than 3.6 million globally recognised certificates since 1993.

-CompTIA certifications are categorized according to skill sets.
+CompTIA certifications are categorised according to skill sets.
 CompTIA certificates are divided into four categories: Core, Infrastructure, Cybersecurity, and Additional Professional.

-Core Certifications: CompTIA offers four Core certifications: IT Fundamentals+ (a pre-career certificate focused on IT foundation framework), CompTIA A+ (focused on user support and device connectivity), CompTIA Network+ (targeting core system connections with endpoint devices), and CompTIA Security+ (targeting core system connections with endpoint devices) (focused on entry-level cybersecurity skills).
+Core Certifications: CompTIA offers four Core certifications: - IT Fundamentals+ (a pre-career certificate focused on IT foundation framework) - CompTIA A+ (focused on user support and device connectivity) - CompTIA Network+ (targeting core system connections with endpoint devices) - CompTIA Security+ (targeting core system connections with endpoint devices) (focused on entry-level cybersecurity skills).

-Infrastructure Certifications: CompTIA Server+ (focused on server support and administration), CompTIA Cloud+ (covering hybrid cloud, virtual system administration, and deploying network storage resources), and CompTIA Linux+ (covering hybrid cloud, virtual system administration, and deploying network storage resources) are three Infrastructure certifications that complement the Network+ credential (focused on Linux operating system administration and management).
+Infrastructure Certifications: - CompTIA Server+ (focused on server support and administration) - CompTIA Cloud+ (covering hybrid cloud, virtual system administration, and deploying network storage resources) - CompTIA Linux+ (covering hybrid cloud, virtual system administration, and deploying network storage resources)

-Cybersecurity Certifications: CompTIA offers three cybersecurity credentials: CompTIA CySA+ (CySA stands for Cyber Security Analyst, and it is aimed at IT security behavioral analysts), CASP+ (CompTIA Advanced Security Practitioner; it is aimed at professionals who design and implement security solutions), and CompTIA PenTest+ (it is aimed at professionals who design and implement security solutions) (Penetration testing, targets professionals who conduct penetration and vulnerability testing).
+Cybersecurity Certifications: CompTIA offers three cybersecurity credentials: - CompTIA CySA+ (CySA stands for Cyber Security Analyst, and it is aimed at IT security behavioural analysts) - CASP+ (CompTIA Advanced Security Practitioner; it is aimed at professionals who design and implement security solutions) - CompTIA PenTest+ (it is aimed at professionals who design and implement security solutions) (Penetration testing targets professionals who conduct penetration and vulnerability testing).

 Additional Professional Certifications: CompTIA Project+, CompTIA CTT+, and CompTIA Cloud Essentials are among the qualifications in this category that don't fit well into any of the other CompTIA career pathways.